ng210/webdev/src/ge/player/design.md

 ### Conclusion:Modified dedicated sequences ###
 * sequences store a reference to their associated adapter types
-* channels are not bound to adapter types, is is the association of a target and a sequence only
+* channels are not bound to adapter types, it is the association of a target and a sequence only

 ## 2. Entities, targets and adapters ##